Billing Address vs Shipping Address

-A billing address and a shipping address matching is sacrament to many online merchants, and approving an order to a customer with a mismatch is almost paramount to apostasy.
+A billing and shipping address matching is sacrament to many online merchants, and approving an order to a customer with a mismatch is almost paramount to apostasy.
 For many of these merchants their eye is naturally drawn towards what is different, a piece of information that sticks out.
 Most online shoppers have a billing and shipping consistency, where their bill goes so goes the product.
 So when there is a billing and shipping mismatch, the inconsistency brings up a red flag for merchants.
-Inconsistencies cause a knee jerk reaction among many web merchants resulting in the above mentioned long drawn out manual review process or flat out cancellation.
+Inconsistencies such as a billing address being different from a shipping address cause a knee jerk reaction among many web merchants resulting in the above mentioned long drawn out manual review process or flat out cancellation.

 So the process leaves money on the table, what is the alternative?